MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-filters.md

 ![No filter set means that you can display many console messages](./console-filters-images/console-filter-displays-all.png)

-To hide all the Warning-level messages to cut down on the noise, click the **Log Levels** dropdown and then clear the `Warnings` level.
+To hide all the Warning-level messages to cut down on the noise, click the **Log Levels** dropdown list, and then clear the `Warnings` level.

 ![Hiding all the warning level messages in the Console to filter much of the noise](./console-filters-images/console-filter-hide-warning.png)